JasonLinjc/CRISPR-Net/README.md

 Save it as 'input.txt'.

-Now you can run CRISPR-Net as following:
+Now you can run CRISPR-Net-mismatches-only as following:

     $> ./CRISPR_net_mismatches_only.py input.txt
     ...